Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

-For the probabilistic scoring model, we utilize an encoding model, RoBERTa-Large~\citep{liu2019roberta}, to derive the semantic embeddings for the query and all schema elements.
-Following the methodology of \citep{li2023resdsql,li2024codes}, we employ a cross-attention network to jointly embed the semantic representations of tables and their columns.
+For the probabilistic scoring model, we utilize an encoding model, RoBERTa-Large~\cite{liu2019roberta}, to derive the semantic embeddings for the query and all schema elements.
+Following the methodology of ~\cite{li2023resdsql,li2024codes}, we employ a cross-attention network to jointly embed the semantic representations of tables and their columns.
 The dot product of the query embedding and the element embedding yields the final probabilistic score.
 This probabilistic model is trained using the presence of $s$ in $\mS^*$ as the learning objective.
 The loss function is defined as follows:

-where $\text{FL}(\cdot)$ denotes the focal loss function \citep{ross2017focal}, designed to emphasize learning from hard negative samples.
+where $\text{FL}(\cdot)$ denotes the focal loss function ~\cite{ross2017focal}, designed to emphasize learning from hard negative samples.

-\paragraph{Relevance scoring estimation.} The final function for estimating the relevance of each schema element integrates the scores derived from both the binary and probabilistic functions:
+\paragraph{Relevance Scoring Estimation} The final function for estimating the relevance of each schema element integrates the scores derived from both the binary and probabilistic functions:

-where $r_i$ denotes the relevance score assigned to the $i$-th schema element $s_i \in \gS_q$ given the query $q$.
+where $ r_i$ denotes the relevance score assigned to the $i$-th schema element $s_i \in \gS_q$ given the query $q$.
 An upper limit of 1 is imposed on $r_i$ to prevent excessively strong contrasts between potentially relevant elements, as each relevant schema element is equally important for accurate SQL generation.
+We use ${\gR}_{\gS_q} = \{r_1, \ldots, r_{|\gS_q|}\}$ to denote the relevance score set of $\gS_q$.

-\subsection{Redundancy Estimation}
+\subsubsection{Redundancy Estimation}

 To minimize the inclusion of redundant elements during schema linking, we define both a redundancy score for each schema element $s \in \gS_q$ and the upper redundancy tolerance for query $q$.